spheronFdn/documentations/versioned_docs/version-3.0.0-beta/billing/plans.md

 1. <b>Starter</b>
 2. <b>Pro</b>

-Once a user has successfully logged in, he is granted access to Spheron's Starter pack Which is accessible for 30 days, starting right away.
+Once a user has successfully logged in, he is automatically placed on the Starter pack until when the user upgrades.

 ### What features does the Spheron starter pack offer?